gebn/Brush/README.md

 ## Features

- - Create pastes directly from files, with auto-detection of their formats.
+ - Create pastes directly from files, with automatic language detection.
- - Support for default account settings.
+ - Easily apply default account settings to new pastes.
  - High performance with aggressive caching.

 ## Dependencies